 Volumizing hair products can make each strand of hair appear to be thicker than it actually is.
 This is a no-brainer for people with thin hair.
 Additionally, setting your hair with velcro rollers and adding volume to the roots will give your hair body without causing damage or thinning the hair.

-Sleeping with heatless curlers in your hair will definitely ensure that you wake up with voluminous hair.
-Additionally, you can add root boosting powder to your hair before bed and/or put it in a bun to lift your roots while you sleep.
+Sleeping with heatless curlers in your hair will ensure you wake up with voluminous hair.
+Additionally, you can add root-boosting powder to your hair before bed and/or put it in a bun to lift your roots while you sleep.